jondashkyle/archive/entries/2019-04-19-pct/_logs-2.md

 - Hang our and write a bit
 - Eat dinner, salmon.
 Lots of food today.
 - Go to the saloon afterwards for a drink.
 Begin talking to an older hiker who had glissaded in front of me.
 He came to America from sweeden as an exchange student when he was 18 and stayed with a family who was part of the Sierra club.
 They would go bag a peak in the Sierra every weekend.
 40 years after doing Whitney he’s back out here doing the PCT.
-- 7pm shuttle, driver showing us where the original road for Sonora pass ran
+- 7pm shuttle, driver showing us where the original road for Sonora pass ran.
+A group of mormons singing chants.
+Sounds amazing.
 - Get to the trailhead and camp, hang for a few minutes then bed as I’m extremely tired

 Mile 1017.1